OwenCochell/cursepy/docs/source/advn/hand.rst

 The CHF lifecycle is as follows:

-Get Data -> Decode Data -> Format Data -> Post-Process Data -> Run Custom Code -> Return Data
+Get Data -> Decode Data -> Format Data -> Post-Process Data -> Return Data

 There are methods for each event in this chain.
 This chain should also help illustrate the importance of smart inheritance.